 Centro de Interpretación

-Located 1.5km south of the entry point to Reserva Nacional de Caracas, this modest center’s displays kick off with a 12-minute rather twee video aimed, it would seem, at wide-eyed teenagers.
+Located 1.5km south of the entry point to Reserva Nacional de Paracas, this modest center’s displays kick off with a 12-minute rather twee video aimed, it would seem, at wide-eyed teenagers.

 The subsequent exhibits on fauna, archae-ulogy and geology are weightier and more inspiring.
 The bay in front of the complex is the best spot to view Chilean flamingos, and there's a walkway down to a mirador (lookout), from where these birds can best he spotted from June through August